 1982 – On December 20, the Empire State Building was listed on the State & National Register of Historic Places.

-The total height of the building, including the lightning rod, is 1,454 feet.
+The total height of the Empire State Building, including the lightning rod, is 1,454 feet.

-The building itself cost $24,718,000 to build (nearly half the expected cost because of the Great Depression).
+The Empire State Building itself cost $24,718,000 to build (nearly half the expected cost because of the Great Depression).
 Including the property on which the building sits, the total cost for the Empire State Building was $40,948,900.

 The Empire State Run-Up has been an annual tradition since 1978.
 Every year, runners race up the 1,576 stairs to the 86th floor.
 The record time of 9 minutes and 33 seconds was set in 2003.